typedb/typedb-docs/_08-schema/00-overview.md

 Lastly, we have the [**Graql Rules**](/docs/schema/rules).
 Rules watch for schema-driven patterns in the data and infer queryable conclusions.
 Rules are one way to perform automated reasoning in a Grakn knowledge graph.

+## Type Hierarchy
+Besides the modularity that the concept types provide, we can define any concept to subtype another.
+A concept type that subtypes another, inherits tha attributes owned and roles related to or played by the parent type.
+Subtyping not only allows us to mirror the true nature of a dataset as perceived in the realword, but also enables automated reasoning.

 ## (un)Define the schema programmatically
 In the following sections, we will learn how to define a schema using Graql code in a `schema.gql` file.
 However, defining a schema can also be done programmatically (at runtime) using one of the Grakn Clients - [Java](/docs/client-api/java#client-api-method-manipulate-the-schema-programatically), [Python](/docs/client-api/python#client-api-method-lazily-execute-a-graql-query) and [Node.js](/docs/client-api/nodejs#client-api-method-lazily-execute-a-graql-query).